garybgenett/gary-os/README.md

 GaryOS is an entire GNU/Linux system in a single bootable file.

-While most boot/rescue systems use an ISO with SquashFS, GaryOS is a single binary file consisting of a Linux kernel and a Funtoo/Gentoo initramfs.
-The file is generated using a customized Funtoo/Gentoo configuration with a default Grml Linux kernel configuration via the Metro automated build tool.
+While most boot/rescue systems use an ISO with SquashFS, GaryOS is a single binary file consisting of a modified Linux kernel configuration and a Funtoo (based on Gentoo) initramfs.
+The file is generated using a customized Funtoo configuration with a default Grml Linux kernel configuration via the Metro automated build tool.

 There are currently no major projects which take this same approach on this scale.
 The result is a smaller boot/rescue file that is just as